mitre/inspec-advanced-developer-v1/docs/README.md

 ## 6. Explore the basics of a resource
 ### 6.1. class
+The class is where the ruby file is defined.
 ### 6.2. name
+The name is how we will call upon this resource within our controls, in the example above that would be `gordon_config`.
 ### 6.3. supports
+Supports are used to define/restrict the ruby resource to work in specific ways, as shown in the example above that is used to restrict our class to specific platforms.
 ### 6.4. desc & examples
+desc is used as a simple in code description of the purpose of this resource while the example is to show how the resource can be used in a control.
 ### 6.5. initialize method
+The initialize method is necessary because in inspec controls when we pass a parameter the ruby class for the resource must have an initialize method to be defined to accept that paraemeter.
 ### 6.6. functionality methods
+These are the methods that perform the actions you require the resource to perform.

 ## 7. Local Resource vs Builtin Resource